Construction Executive Institute

 - Operations Managers/Operations Officers

 - Construction Managers/Division Managers/Business Unit Managers

-This course is also encouraged for other operations-minded project staff, high potentials, emerging leaders and Division and business unit managers.
+This program is also encouraged for other operations-minded project staff, high potentials and emerging leaders.

 7:45 a.m. — 5:30 p.m.